-Mazici has studied at the Istanbul State Academy of Fine Arts, the Finnish Academy of Fine Arts and the Royal Swedish Academy of Fine Arts.
-As an artist, Mazici is versatile and experimental, producing visual art, paintings, photographs, graphic art and installations.
+Mazici has studied at the Istanbul State Academy of Fine Arts (1975-1981), the Finnish Academy of Fine Arts (1984-1989) and the Royal Swedish Academy of Fine Arts (1989-1990).
+As an artist, Mazici is versatile and experimental.
+She has expressed herself through graphic art, installations and acrylic paintings.